 A CP2000 notice is an IRS letter telling you that the IRS has adjusted your tax return and you owe money.
 It will usually contain the heading “Notice of Proposed Adjustment for Underpayment/Overpayment.”

 Receiving a CP 2000 notice can be scary, but the worst thing that can happen is right there in the notice.
+It tells you the maximum additional tax owed and the potential penalties.
 In many cases, you may not even owe how much the IRS says or anything at all.
 This posts outlines what you should do when you get a CP2000 notice.